locusmath/locus/README.md

 * generic arithmetic operations based upon semirings and their specialisations
 * a number of basic arithmetical structures like complex numbers, quaternions, matrices, polynomials, rational functions, power series, formal laurent series, elements of semigroup semirings, etc
 * support for modules, semimodules, and vector spaces as well as algorithms for treating commutative monoids as semimodules and commutative groups as modules
-* basic support for magmas and non-associative algebraic structures
+* support for non-associative generalisations of categories
 * the hyperarithmetic of additive partitions
 * topoi as foundations of computation
 * interfaces with apache commons math